The Influence of Persian on English: Common Words and History

 Common Persian (Farsi) words used in English

-Below are several well-known Persian loanwords in English, each shown with its Persian spelling and meaning.
+Below are several well-known Persian loanwords in English, shown with their Persian spelling and meaning.

 Bazaar — بازار (bāzār)